marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-What businesses need to do (1:45 )
+What businesses need to do

-    Start
+  -
+  -

-    119. Software and CSPs to consider - part 1 (7:32 )
+Software and CSPs to consider - part 1

-    Start
+  -
+  -

-    120. Software and CSPs to consider - part 2 (10:06 )
+Software and CSPs to consider - part 2

-    Start
+  -
+  -

-    121. Software and CSPs to consider - part 3 (10:42 )
+Software and CSPs to consider - part 3

-    Start
+  -
+  -

-    122. Software and CSPs to consider - part 4 (6:52 )
+Software and CSPs to consider - part 4

-    Start
+  -
+  -

-    123. Advices for CSPs and Software providers (3:45 )
+Advices for CSPs and Software providers

-    Start
+  -
+  -

-    124. GDPR and IoT approach (4:54 )
+GDPR and IoT approach

-    Start
+  -
+  -

-    125. There is far more in this space (2:43 )
+There is far more in this space

-    Start
+  -
+  -

-    126. GDPR requirements in an IoT context (6:21 )
+GDPR requirements in an IoT context

-    Start
+  -
+  -

-    127. Robots, AI, IoT and BigData (5:07 )
+Robots, AI, IoT and BigData
+  -
+  -

 <h1><p align=center>Section 12: GDPR and Payment Services Directive (PSD2)</h1><br/>